aidamartinez/debug-log-admin-viewer/readme.txt

 == Frequently Asked Questions ==
 Q: How do I access the debug log viewer?
 A: Navigate to Settings > Debug Log Admin Viewer in the WordPress admin panel.

+Q: Who is behind this plugin?
+A: This plugin is developed and maintained by [TWK Media](https://www.thewebkitchen.co.uk/).

 == Support ==